Apply for the Transdisciplinary Studies Dissertation Award

 The Transdisciplinary Studies Program invites doctoral candidates who are advanced to candidacy and are within 18 months of expected graduation to apply for the 2021–2022 Transdisciplinary Dissertation Award.
 The award recognizes students who are using transdisciplinary methodologies and perspectives in their research in innovative, creative, and compelling ways.

 - The application period for the 2021 – 2022 Dissertation Award is closed.

 - Award Amount: Up to $10,000 per award.

 - Application Period Opens: Monday, January 31st, 2022.

 - Application Submission Deadline: Monday, April 11, 2022, 12:00PM Pacific (PDT).

 A Transdisciplinary Studies advisory committee will review all applications and select recipients.
 Selected proposals will demonstrate: a breadth of disciplinary methodologies and perspectives; a clear command of the research questions, contexts, and interpretations with generalizable merit and significance; methodological validity and feasibility of the project timeline; and a strong academic performance record.
 The specific criteria of evaluation and a rubric may be viewed and download here: Evaluation Criteria Rubric (.pdf).

 - Completion of All Coursework for the PhD with the exception of Dissertation Research units that have been approved by the faculty.

 - Advancement to Candidacy, including approval of the Dissertation Proposal and successful submission of the Advancement to Candidacy Form to the Registrar’s Office.
-If advancement to candidacy has not been recorded by the Registrar’s Office by the time of award notification, the student will have until August 2nd, 2021 to do so, or the award will be rescinded.
+If advancement to candidacy has not been recorded by the Registrar’s Office by the time of award notification, the student will have until Monday, August 1st, 2022 to advance to candidacy or the award will be rescinded.